olcf-tutorials/NVMe/README.md

 Terminated at Mon May 13 16:59:58 2019
 ```

 So, it took 223 seconds to finish.
-One question that raises, is why NVMe performance is worse than GPFS?
+One question that arises, is why NVMe performance is worse than GPFS?

 ## Results - Explanation